Quieras

 Modular poems on a webpage, 15 min, 2023.
 Published by Crawlspace.cool.

 THEO IN BITS THEO HOLDS TAUT contains three poems written in a classic computational poetic form.
-Beyond itself, this project proposes that computational poetic forms can and should be reused (and stretched/damaged/transformed w reuse) as so many non-computational poetic forms have been.
+Beyond itself, this project proposes that computational poetic forms can and should be reused (and stretched/damaged/transformed with reuse) as so many non-computational poetic forms have been.
 The point of this work is not this poetic form in particular—which has been used in many other projects and uses very old tech—but the poems, all aspects of which I wrote with great care.
 The form: I write a basic prose frame that remains fixed but has blanks; I write a list of words or phrases corresponding to each blank; when the user scrolls, the browser fills each blank with a word or phrase chosen "randomly" from its list.
 The form gives little agency to the computer, so I feel full authorship over all iterations (even though I will never see them all).
 These texts were written through a sad time, and maybe I used the randomization to cut off sentimentality mid-sentence, disrespect it, refuse to let my pain speak clearly.
 The shuffling gif borders melo-dramatize the shuffling in the poems and reference an earlier internet time: here too is nostalgia, emotion—abstracted, interrupted, cut-up.

 ORAL.pub

 Web-based magazine, 2017-20, 2023-present.
-Featured in Casa Equis, Quinto Piso, and The Book Fair of Oaxaca.
+Featured in Casa Equis, El Quinto Piso, and The Book Fair of Oaxaca.

 ORAL.pub publishes poetry/art made for and inseparable from the web, often in translation.
 I founded ORAL.pub as an excuse to talk about web-based poetry with my friends.
 I've since directed it, though dozens of others have been vital in making it happen.
 ORAL.pub aims to publish sites as communication-desperate, sentient, and necessary as mouths… sites spiritually aligned with their medium (the web), which, like oral storytelling and oral sex, fundamentally (in its bones) refuses stable structures of power.
 The architectures of these sites are themselves meaningful and often defy our internet instincts.
 Though the website now centers the English language, it was bilingual (English and Spanish) from 2017-2020.
 Then, Rodrigo Echeverría and I also ran corpORAL, a series of exhibition-parties that translated ORAL.pub sites into the physical world.
 ORAL.pub sites were then mostly made by/with friends who had never made net art/e-lit/etc., and whom I helped with code or paired with another coder.
 Starting in 2023, we accept submissions.
 The gif above shows the original website, which I built in 2016.
 When you click, you'll find the my 2023 revamp of the website.